officialrealTM/mcserver_installer/README.md

-# Minecraft Server Installer Script (Vanilla,Forge, Spigot & Paper) 1.7.X - 1.21+
+# Minecraft Server Installer Script (Vanilla, Forge, Spigot, Paper & Leaf) 1.7.X - 1.21+
 ## <u>About the project</u>

-With this project, my goal was to make installing Minecraft servers, no matter if they are Vanilla, Forge, Spigot or Paper, as easy and beginner-friendly as possible.
+With this project, my goal was to make installing Minecraft servers, no matter if they are Vanilla, Forge, Spigot, Paper and Leaf, as easy and beginner-friendly as possible.
 After making some Tutorials on my [YouTube Channel](https://youtube.com/realtm_csgo) and providing a detailed [Documentation](https://docs.realtm.de) for them, there were still questions and problems on how to install a Minecraft Server on a Linux-Server.
 Thats why I created this All-in-One solution for installing a Minecraft Server (Forge, Vanilla, Spigot & Paper).